JoaoPedroRSoares/Mininet-and-RYU-Applications./README.md

 **CONCLUSION:**

-In this work, Mininet practice was carried out together with the RYU controller to simulate a network composed of routers and an SDN firewall.
+								--In this work, Mininet practice was carried out together with the RYU controller to simulate a network composed of routers and an SDN firewall.
 The objective was to demonstrate how routing and network security can be dynamically managed in a virtualized environment.

 Routing was implemented so that communication between different subnets was guaranteed using the configured routers.
 The firewall, on the other hand, acted as a filter, blocking unwanted packets based on defined rules, preventing specific communications between hosts.